Glossary

 Pinpoint Oxford:

 Pinpoint (also referred to as pinpoint oxford) has the same weave as oxford cloth, although it uses a finer yarn and tight weave.
 The pinpoint is a simple basket weave fabric although it has a bit more texture and shine than comparable broadcloth.
 This fabric is more formal than oxford cloth, but less formal than broadcloth.
 Pinpoint fabrics are generally not transparent and are slightly heavier and ticket than broadcloths.
 Due to their heavier construction, pinpoint are fairly durable fabrics.
 When a fabric is described as “Pinpoint”, it can reliably be assumed to be an 80s two-ply basket weave.
+Link to browse.

 Plain Weave: